Agenda: Friday, May 15, 2026

 - Explain the purpose and evidence for the Physician Oral Language Observation Matrix (POLOM) as a method for assessing clinician language proficiency in health care settings.

-- Identify ways that validated clinician language assessments can support interpreters, improve interprofessional collaboration, and contribute to safer, more effective team-based multilingual care
+- Identify ways that validated clinician language assessments can support interpreters, improve interprofessional collaboration, and contribute to safer, more effective team-based multilingual care.

 Designated Interpreters (DI) and Deaf Professionals (DP) have found great success in defining their dynamic through what has become known as the DI/DP model.
 This necessitates the two have formed a relationship over a period of time where the traditional understanding of an interpreter’s role-space is challenged by the unique demands one faces when functioning in this capacity.
 This is further complicated by the systemic barriers healthcare providers with disabilities face working in and navigating the healthcare system.